The Generalized Second Law implies a Quantum Singularity Theorem: Applications

 The alternative is a \textit{connected} baby, which always remains connected to the mother universe, either because there is a remnant left over from black hole evaporation, or because the black hole is illuminated by sufficient infalling matter to prevent total evaporation.
 It is also possible for a connected baby to be viable if e.g. it enters a de Sitter expansion phase, so that horizons form around individual future worldlines.

-All viable babies---whether gloablly hyperbolic or not---are ruled out by the GSL, because the viability condition ensures that $W_\mathrm{fut}$ has a future horizon $\partial I^-(W_\mathrm{fut})$ existing outside the black hole, which separates the points which can causally influence the baby universe from the points which cannot.
-If one zooms out to very large distances so that the entire baby universe formation event looks like a single point in a flat Minkowksi space, at such large distance scales $\partial I^-(W_\mathrm{fut})$ just looks like the past lightcone of a single point.
-This tells us that in the asymptotic null Minkowski past, the horizon must be a large, approximately spherical, contracting surface.
-But such surfaces clearly violate the GSL because their area is decreasing much faster than can be compensated for by quantum effects.
-Therefore if the GSL is true, no such $W_\mathrm{fut}$ can exist.
-This is a generalization of a theorem in classical general relativity using the null energy condition \cite{obstacle}.
+All viable babies---whether globally hyperbolic or not---are ruled out by the GSL, because the viability condition ensures that $W_\mathrm{fut}$ has a spatially-compact future horizon $\partial I^-(W_\mathrm{fut})$ existing outside the black hole, which separates the points which can causally influence the baby universe from the points which cannot.
+However, when one traces the horizon $\partial I^-(W_\mathrm{fut})$ to the asymptotic region far from the black hole, then its generalized entropy must be decreasing with time.
+To show this, we will first consider the spherically symmetric case, and then generalize to the non-spherically symmetric case.
+We will assume that the semiclassical approximation is valid in the asymptotically flat region, far from the black hole.

+In the spherically symmetric case, the future horizon is defined by $v = v_\mathrm{max}$ (the last moment of advanced time from which a signal can reach the baby universe).
+Far from the black hole, the horizon is therefore a contracting sphere.
+Since the area of such surfaces is decreasing on the classical black hole background metric, the Bekenstein-Hawking area entropy is shrinking by an $\mathcal{O}(\hbar^{-1})$ term.
+Any quantum corrections coming from $S_\mathrm{out}$ are $\mathcal{O}(\hbar^{0})$, which is of lower order in the semiclassical expansion.
+Consequently the generalized entropy of a future horizon is decreasing, contrary to the GSL.